 Stripe was founded by two Irish brothers, Patrick and John Collison in 2009.
 Originally, the company was based in Palo Alto, California, and is now headquartered in San Francisco, California, and Dublin, Ireland.

 The company became a part of the Ycombinator program under the name /dev/payments.

 By 2011 the company had received investments from venture capitalist firms SV Angel, Sequoia Capital, Andreessen Horowitz, and PayPal founders Elon Musk and Peter Thiel.

-They serve many countries around the world including the United States, United Kingdom, Europe, and Oceania.
-The company has over 2,500 employees working for it and reported total revenue of $7.4 billion in 2020.
+It serves many countries around the world including the United States, United Kingdom, Europe, and Oceania.
+The company has over 4,000 employees and reported total revenue of $7.4 billion in 2020.